-- Take insulin as prescribed.
-Your dose of insulin may change throughout pregnancy.
+Take insulin as prescribed.
+Your dose of insulin may change during pregnancy.

-- Watch your weight.
-Your doctor may tell you to gain less weight if you’re overweight
+Watch your weight.
+Your healthcare provider may tell you to gain less weight if you’re

-Your baby’s treatment depends on how well you controlled your blood sugar in the last
+Your baby’s treatment depends on how well you controlled your blood sugar during your

-part of pregnancy and during labor and delivery.
-Treatment will also depend on your
+pregnancy and during labor and delivery.
+Treatment will also depend on your child’s

-Your baby’s healthcare provider may draw his or her blood.
+Your baby’s healthcare provider may draw their blood.
 This will check your baby’s

 blood sugar, blood calcium, and other levels.
 This may be done through a heel stick,